Identifying and achieving the stability objective

 Family preservation

-Family preservation is listed first in section 167 as it is the preferred permanency objective where it is consistent with the child’s best interests.
-It is the appropriate objective in all cases where a child remains at home
+Family preservation is listed first in s.167 of the CYFA as it is the preferred stability objective where it is consistent with the child’s best interests.
+It is the appropriate objective in all cases where a child remains at home:

-• as part of a case plan following substantiation where protective intervention is occurring by agreement, including where the child is in a voluntary placement, or where a protection application by notice has been issued
+• as part of a case plan following substantiation where protective intervention is occurring by agreement, including where where a protection application by notice has been issued

 • where the child is subject to an interim accommodation order and family preservation would be in the child’s best interests